brandonrobertz/autoscrape-py/README.md

 You can run a test to ensure your webdriver is set up correctly by running the `test` crawler:

-    ./scrape.py --loglevel DEBUG --maxdepth 10 test [SITE_URL]
+    ./scrape.py --loglevel DEBUG --maxdepth 10 [SITE_URL]

 The `test` crawler will just do a depth-first click-only crawl of an entire website.
 It will not interact with forms or POST data.

 ### Manual Config-Based Scraper

-There's also the `manual-control` scraper, which runs based on some command line options to control crawling for search forms and interacting with them.
-Currently, the config-based iterating model can be ran like this:

-    ./scrape.py \
-        --loglevel DEBUG
-        --maxdepth 10 \
-        --next_match "next page" \
-        --form_match "first name" \
-        manual-control [SITE_URL]

-In the above example, the scraper will crawl until it finds a form that contains the text "first name", then begins to scrape it, clicking on buttons/links containing "next page" until there are no more.

-### Fully Automated Scrapers

-More advanced scrapers are currently under active development.

-The experimental machine learning-based `autoscraper-ml` crawler-scraper can be ran with this set of options:

-    ./scrape.py autoscrape-ml \
-        --loglevel DEBUG \
-        --maxdepth 10 \
-        --html_embeddings ./training_data/embeddings/webcode.300d.txt \
-        --word_embeddings ./training_data/embeddings/glove.840B.300d.txt \
-        [BASEURL]

-Full listing of options
+Autoscrape has a manually controlled mode, similar to wget, except this uses interactive capabilities and can input data to search forms, follow "next page"-type buttons, etc.  This functionality can be used either as a standalone crawler/scraper or as a method to build a training set for the automated scrapers.

+Autoscrape manual-mode full options:

-    Interactively crawl, find searchable forms, input data to them and scrape data on the results, from an initial BASEURL.
+    AUTOSCRAPE - Interactively crawl, find searchable forms, input data to them and scrape data on the results, from an initial BASEURL.

-    Usage:
+    USAGE
         scrape.py [OPTION...]
 BASEURL

+    OPTIONS

     Crawl-Specific Options
         These options control the crawling capabilities of the scraper.